jtanx/fontforge/doc/sphinx/ui/menus/hintsmenu.rst

 .. object:: HStem

-   Brings up a :doc:`dialog <histogram>` displaying a histogram of the horizontal stem widths of all selected glyphs.
+   Brings up a :doc:`dialog </ui/dialogs/histogram>` displaying a histogram of the horizontal stem widths of all selected glyphs.

 .. _hintsmenu.VStem-Hist:

 .. object:: VStem

-   Brings up a :doc:`dialog <histogram>` displaying a histogram of the vertical stem widths of all selected glyphs.
+   Brings up a :doc:`dialog </ui/dialogs/histogram>` displaying a histogram of the vertical stem widths of all selected glyphs.

 .. _hintsmenu.Blue-Hist:

 .. object:: BlueValues

-   Brings up a :doc:`dialog <histogram>` displaying a histogram of the vertical maxima and minima of all selected glyphs.
+   Brings up a :doc:`dialog </ui/dialogs/histogram>` displaying a histogram of the vertical maxima and minima of all selected glyphs.